10 Misconceptions About The Eastern Orthodox Church

 Misconception #4: You must be a certain ethnicity to be an Orthodox Christian.

 This misconception is actually quite understandable; however, it is untrue.
-Many people have not heard about the Orthodox Church in this country.
+Many people have not heard about the Orthodox Church in the United States.
 And if they have, they have more than likely seen a church affiliated with a particular ethnicity (ex. the Serbian/Russian/Greek Orthodox Church).
 This affiliation consequently leads people to think that church is only for Serbians/Russians/Greeks.
 And in many cases, this assumption often reflects reality, because the demographic of that church happens to be majority Serbian/Russian/Greek.

 When Orthodox Christians immigrated to the United States, they formed churches under the jurisdictions of their home countries.
 Naturally, they sought to worship together and preserve parts of their culture and heritage in the musical tradition and iconography in their parishes.
 However, that did not mean others were not welcome or that one needed to share that ethnicity to seek membership.